KCachel/fins/README.md

 ## Quick start examples
 Fins contains a suite of group fairness metrics for subset selection tasks.
-For a sample auditing guide see [fins github repo](https://github.com/KCachel/fins).
+For a sample auditing guide see [fins example notebook](https://github.com/KCachel/fins/blob/main/fins_auditing_example.ipynb).

 To use fins in your code run